 HRL Morrison & Co manages infrastructure assets and businesses on behalf of leading regional institutions, and has investments in nine Australian PPPs, in addition to a range of other infrastructure projects.

-Pacific Partnerships is the CIMIC Group’s project finance and investment arm, responsible for over 20 PPP projects, 10 of which are social infrastructure projects.
+Pacific Partnerships is the CIMIC Group’s project finance and investment arm, responsible for more than 20 PPP projects, 10 of which are social infrastructure projects.